allen-chen-noaa-gov/IOPAC_pub/README.md

     ## 5 4.810802 2.084822 6.690613e-05
     ## 6 5.096454 2.085001 5.737607e-05

-There is also a bounds function.
+There is also a bounds function, depicting the central tendency and uncertainty of the multipliers.
+The bounds are calculated using the 2.5th, 50th, and 97.5th percentiles of the multipliers, which can be used to visualize the uncertainty in the multipliers.
+An example for specific regions and sectors is shown below.

 ``` r
 multbounds <- make_mult_bounds()